DBS Statement of Fair Processing

 - Procedures are in place for dealing promptly with any dispute.

-All information requested is used solely for the purpose of producing a DBS certificate and is collected, stored and processed by us, Security Watchdog and the DBS in accordance with the UK Data Protection Act Legislation and GDPR.
-We will treat your personal information as confidential and we will not disclose it to any third party except: (i) with your prior agreement; (ii) as necessary for providing our E-BulkPlus online disclosure service to you and your employer (those involved in your recruitment process/responsible for safeguarding at an organisational level); or (iii) as required by law.
+All information requested is used solely for the purpose of producing a DBS certificate and is collected, stored and processed by Thirtyone:eight,& Security Watchdog and the DBS in accordance with the UK Data Protection Act (Data Protection Act 2018 and UK GDPR).
+We will treat your personal information as confidential and we will not disclose it to any third party except: (i) with your prior agreement; (ii) as necessary for providing our eBulk online disclosure service to you and your employer (those involved in your recruitment process/responsible for safeguarding at an organisational level); or (iii) as required by law.

 Any organisation which uses our online DBS service is obliged to sign a service contract requiring them to: